B0XEY/Unity-Marching-Cube-Terrain/README.md

 after a bit i have a somewhat working verson!
 Ill Post a better verson so other time :)
 No Muilt Threading on it stock if any does please let me know so i can put it on here!

+Fetures :)
+> Mulit Chunk Generation
+> Flat Shading as well as terrain smoothing
+> Full Noise Controll
+> Easy way to view the noise map on a plane
+> Hides values that you dont need based off your settings!
+> Falloff Map (for islands)
+> Endless Terrain??
+(Not Done)